UKPLab/sentence-transformers/examples/applications/computing-embeddings/README.md

 ## Input Sequence Length
 Transformer models like BERT / RoBERTa / DistilBERT etc. the runtime and the memory requirement grows quadratic with the input length.
 This limits transformers to inputs of certain lengths.
 A common value for BERT & Co. are 512 word pieces, which corresponds to about 300-400 words (for English).
 Longer texts than this are truncated to the first x word pieces.

-By default, the provided methods use a limit fo 128 word pieces, longer inputs will be truncated.
+By default, the provided methods use a limit of 128 word pieces, longer inputs will be truncated.
 You can get and set the maximal sequence length like this:

 ```python
 from sentence_transformers import SentenceTransformer